webfactorymk/ng2-canvas-whiteboard/README.md

 [clearButtonText]="'Clear'"
 ```

+##Use the options: CanvasWhiteboardOptions to send the inputs

 ### To add text to the buttons via css
 Each button has its on class (example: Draw button -> .canvas_whiteboard_button-draw)<br/>
 This button can be customized by overriding it's css